 After the death of OEDIPUS, his two sons contend for the throne of Thebes.
 POLYNEICES, leading the Seven Champions, attacks from Argos and batters at the seven gates of Thebes.
 ETEOCLES defends the city, supported by CREON, who appears to have been acting as regent.
-In a great battle the two brothers meet face to face and kill after the battle.
+In a great battle the two brothers meet face to face and kill each other.
 The Argive forces retreat.
-It is the morning POLYNEICES and ETEOCLES.
-CREON, once again the undisputed master of Thebes, proclaims that POLYNEICES, to rot on the battlefield-the most ignominious of ends for any Greek.
-ANTIGONE, caught in a conflict of loyalties, to her dead brother and to the State, decides to defy crecon's edict.
+It is the morning after the battle.
+The dead still lie on the field, including POLYNEICES and ETEOCLES.
+CREON, once again the undisputed master of Thebes, proclaims that POLYNEICES, because he died fighting against his own city, shall be left to rot on the battlefield-the most ignominious of ends for any Greek.
+ANTIGONE, caught in a conflict of loyalties, to her dead brother and to the State, decides to defy CREON's edict.
 It is daybreak.
 She calls her sister out from the palace.